Tutorial - Getting around in Power BI service

 To begin, open the Power BI service (app.powerbi.com), and sign in if you're prompted.

-Select Learn and in the Learning center, scroll down to Sample reports.
+Open a Power BI sample.
+From the navigation pane, select the Learn icon and in the Learning center, scroll down to Sample reports.
 Select the right arrow until you get to Sales and Marketing Sample.
-Select the sample report.
+Select the sample to open it.

 The Power BI service installs the sample in My workspace, your private sandbox for learning and experimenting.
 Only you can see your workspace.
-Select My workspace to see details about this sample report.
+Select My workspace to see details about this sample.

-The sample includes one report, one dashboard, and one dataset.
-Most content shared with business users doesn't include direct access to the underlying datasets, but the samples, which are designed for all users, include datasets.
+The sample includes one report, one dashboard, and one semantic model.
+Most content shared with business users doesn't include direct access to the underlying semantic models, but the samples, which are designed for all users, include semantic models.

 View workspace content

-A workspace is much more than a simple listing of content.
-On this page, you can learn a lot about the workspace's dashboards, reports, and datasets.
+Workspaces are more than storage locations.
+From a workspace you can learn a lot about the included dashboards, reports, and semantic models.
 Workspace owners assign permissions to content in a workspace.
 Your permissions may allow you to take More actions (...) on the content in a workspace.
 Since we're using sample content that is saved in your My workspace, you have owner-level permissions by default.

 From a workspace, you can open a dashboard or report by selecting it from the list.
 You can favorite a dashboard or report by hovering and selecting the star icon.
 If a workspace owner gave you sharing permissions, you can share from here as well.